-In a case where the Complainant files a Formal Complaint, the Title IX Coordinator will evaluate the Formal Complaint and must dismiss it if the Title IX Coordinator determines:
+In a case where a complaint is filed, the Title IX Coordinator will evaluate the Formal Complaint and must dismiss it if the Title IX Coordinator determines:

-- The conduct alleged in the Formal Complaint would not constitute Sexual Harassment, even if proved; or - The conduct alleged in the Formal Complaint falls outside the scope of the policy specified in "Scope" (that is, because the alleged conduct did not occur in the University's Education Programs or Activities and/or the alleged conduct occurred outside the geographic boundaries of the United States).
+- a.
+The conduct alleged in the Formal Complaint would not constitute Sexual Harassment, even if proved; or - b.
+The conduct alleged in the Formal Complaint falls outside the scope of the policy specified in "Scope" (that is, because the alleged conduct did not occur in the University's Education Programs or Activities and/or the alleged conduct occurred outside the geographic boundaries of the United States).

 In the event the Title IX Coordinator determines the Formal Complaint should be dismissed pursuant to this Section, the Title IX Coordinator will provide written notice of dismissal to the parties and advise them of their right to appeal as specified in "Appeal."
-The Title IX Coordinator may refer the subject matter of the Formal Complaint to other University offices, including the Director of Legal Affairs, as appropriate.
+The Title IX Coordinator may refer the subject matter of the Formal Complaint to other University offices, as appropriate.
 A dismissal pursuant to this Section is presumptively a final determination for purposes of this policy, unless otherwise specified in writing by the Title IX Coordinator in the written notice of dismissal.